 New test results show that upcycled spunbond nonwoven polypropylene (NWPP) mask materials can provide high-level (ASTM Level 2) fluid resistance.
-MakerMask has supported the use of spunbond nonwoven polypropylene (NWPP) in homemade masks due to NWPP’s inherent hydrophobicity, or water resistance.
-Thanks to community contributions, we were able to put reclaimed NWPP to the test (ASTM F1862).
+MakerMask has supported the use of spunbond NWPP in homemade mask designs because of its unique combination of breathability and hydrophobicity, or water resistance.
+Thanks to community contributions, we were able to put the fluid resistance of community sourced NWPP to the test (ASTM F1862).

 Fluid resistance is a key feature of medical masks.
 It is important for masks to act as a barrier to liquids to help prevent bodily fluids (e.g., respiratory droplets, spit, and blood) from passing through the mask.
 This is particularly relevant for masks designed to contain respiratory droplets, such as those used for source control in response to the COVID-19 pandemic.

 After pre-screening several material combinations for water resistance, we sent samples of 3-layer NWPP (n=40) for formal fluid resistance testing (ASTM F1862) by the Groupe CTT Group.
 ASTM F1862 is the required fluid resistance test for medical masks.
 This test is important because it evaluates whether the provided material samples can act as barriers to fluids (i.e., prevent fluid from soaking through, or penetrating, from the outside of the material to inside ).